 The one-day occasion capabilities the following speakers:

-Senior counsel Dervla Browne on debt and insolvency in family regulation instances,
+Senior counsel Dervla Browne on debt and insolvency in family law instances,

 Mark O’Riordan BL on recent traits in succession law,